shopware/docs/guides/hosting/infrastructure/reverse-http-cache.md

 ### The example Setup with Varnish

+{% hint style="warning" %} This setup is compatible from Shopware version 6.4. {% endhint %}

 ![](../../../.gitbook/assets/reverse_proxy_setup.svg)

 At first we need to activate the reverse proxy support in Shopware.
 To enable it we need to create a new file in `config/packages/storefront.yaml`